-- 1. Tilt the cargo box. - 2.
-Clean any dirt or debris from the spark plug and cylinder area. - 3.
-Remove the spark plug cap. - 4.
+- 1. Place vehicle on level ground with transmission in park. - 2.
+Lift the rear cargo box. - 3.
+Remove the spark plug cap.(Spark plug is located under the rear cargo box on the engine magneto side.) - 4.
 Use the spark plug socket and wrench from the tool kit to remove the spark plug. - 5.
 Check the spark plug gap (A) using a thickness gauge.
 Adjust the gap if necessary.